CMU logo

 Based on student feedback these seminars do change from year to year, so if you are an incoming researcher and have a topic you would love to learn more about, feel free to suggest it for one of our weekly seminars!

-The last thing students should keep in mind is our end of summer research showcase which typically takes place on the last Thursday of the program.
-This is when you will want to break out your business casual to present the research you’ve spent the last ten weeks working on.
-Our final research showcase is a chance to practice communicating about your research, get real feedback and connect with the HCI.
+The last thing students should keep in mind is our end of summer research showcase which typically takes place at the end of the program.
+This is when you will want to break out your business casual to present the research you’ve spent the last 10 weeks working on.
+Our final research showcase is a chance to practice communicating about your research, get real feedback and connect with the HCII.
 It is one of the most highly ranked activities we organize!

 Social Activities

-Once we know who will be joining us, we connect all the students so they can “e-meet” before they arrive.
-Each summer we host 2-3 social activities which typically includes a night out at PNC Park, and a picnic.
+Once we know who will be joining us for the summer, we connect all of the students so they can “e-meet” before they arrive.
+Each summer we host 2-3 social activities which typically include a night out at PNC Park, and a picnic.
 We, along with our previous researchers, strongly encourage our new cohort to get together outside of our organized events.

 Advice from Previous Researchers

-Building off of our brief overview of social activities, at the end of each summer we ask our researchers to provide advice to next year’s cohort.
+At the end of each summer, we ask our researchers to provide advice to next year’s cohort.
 Here is what some of our previous researchers had to say:

 “Take advantage of the people around you!
-I feel the faculty and staff at CMU have a ton of experience whether its completing research or doing work in industry; there's definitely something to be learned from everyone.
-Meet people and branch outside your lab, and you'll be surprised at what you can learn or what crazy connections you can make."
+I feel the faculty and staff at CMU have a ton of experience whether its completing research or doing work in industry; there's definitely something to be learned from everyone."

 “Talk to your mentors and the people in your lab often; get to know them beyond just your projects.
 Having a friendship with them will make work more fun, help you work better with them, and help you stay in contact longer.”